 Content-free literacy software is your best choice.
 Here are some questions to help you evaluate the educational potential of software (Bennett, 1997, 21 as cited in Kennewell et al., 2000):

 - What features and facilities does the software provide that might be used to extend children’s learning?

 - How easy are the features to use?

 - Will the children be instructed in their use before or during their use of the software?

 - What is the educational purpose underlying the child’s use of the software? (e.g. To develop ICT skills?
 To learn how to use the software?
 To use the software as a means to an end?
 To develop communication skills and knowledge?)

 Student Autonomy in the Selection of ICT Tools and Resources

 It is important in your role as a teacher to help students to become autonomous users of ICT tools.
 This can be achieved by discussing with them what the software is, where and when it is commonly used for and highlighting its features and functions that enable various tasks to be carried out.
-You will find that this may be a continuous process in your lessons but it help students to develop their higher order skills and this is vital if they are to develop their capabilities efficiently.
+You will find that this may be a continuous process in your lessons but it helps students to develop their higher-order thinking skills and this is vital if they are to develop their capabilities efficiently.

 Another method is to allow the ‘sandbox experience’ to take place.
 Students are given time to play and experiment with the software for a short period of time – perhaps half an hour depending on the complexity of the software!